 Minerals are indeed essential to our body.
 If you are on a diet that restricts or obstruct the absorption of these essential minerals, you risk a deficiency which can lead to disease and eventual death.

-On this page you will be able to find information about six major minerals our body can not do without, these are: Calcium, Iron, Magnesium, Phosphorus, Potassium and Sodium.
+On this page you will be able to find information about six major minerals our body can not do without, these are: Calcium, Iron, Magnesium, Phosphorus, Potassium, and Sodium.
 There are also 10 other minerals which our bodies need.
 These other minerals are known as Trace Elements: Chromium, Cobalt, Copper, Fluorine, Iodine, Manganese, Molybdenum, Selenium, Sulphur and Zinc.

 Why Do We Need Minerals

 However, several things affect how our bodies absorb minerals.
 One example is the form the minerals take.
 Take iron as an example.
 We would absorb a lot more of the iron in meat than the iron that is contained in green vegetables.
 Another example would be the number of mineral sources at a single meal.
 Yet another example would be the vitamin C from fresh fruit and vegetables would help to enhance the uptake of iron, while the tanning in tea will reduce it.
-Another would be those lacking in vitamin D can not absorb calcium properly, and Refined foods would loose many of their minerals including potassium and selenium.
+Another would be those lacking in vitamin D cannot absorb calcium properly, and Refined foods would lose many of their minerals including potassium and selenium.
 If you enjoy refined flours and cereals go for the fortified varieties as these have calcium and iron added to them.

 Thankfully calcium is not just found in milk.
 There’s a variety of foods that contain calcium that can also help children, should there be a problem with dairy products to get sufficient levels of calcium in their daily diet.
 There is an important fact to be aware of if the levels of calcium are low our system will take that calcium from the bones to maintain blood levels.
 When this occurs, the bones become deficient and problems can start such as osteoporosis.